vidinfra/flexprice/docs/prds/rbac/flexprice_rbac_system.md

 ### Success Metrics
 - Zero breaking changes for existing users
-- < 5ms latency added for permission checks
+- < 1ms latency added for permission checks (O(roles) with O(1) lookups)
-- Ability to add new roles without code changes (configuration-based)
+- Ability to add new roles by editing roles.json (no code changes)
-- 100% API coverage for permission enforcement
+- Explicit permission declarations at route level

 ### Non-Goals (Phase 1)
 - Dynamic role creation by end users